NinVoido/spotify-vpn/doc/openvpn.8.rst

 OPTIONS
 =======

-OpenVPN allows any option to be placed either on the command line or in a configuration file.
+spotify allows any option to be placed either on the command line or in a configuration file.
 Though all command line options are preceded by a double-leading-dash ("--"), this prefix can be removed when an option is placed in a configuration file.